afirazz/afirazz.github.io/README.md

 - [ ] Add a focus state to the form input text boxes that change the background colour of the text box when they are selected.
 - [ ] Add a personalised acknowledgement of country to the footer.
 - [ ] Use Javascript somewhere on my website to do something cool!
+- [ ] Review the use of padding and margins for all elements in the website and see if I can make it more consistent.
-- [ ] Fix the header hyperlinks so that header doesn’t cut it off the headings.
+- [ ] Fix the header hyperlinks and/or element spacing/sizing so that header doesn’t cut off part of the headings when it jumps to that section.
-- [ ] Fix the bug where the social media icons cut through the header when you scroll past it on desktop sizes.
+- [ ] Fix the bug where the social media icons cut through the header when you scroll past it on desktop.